versia-pub/server/CONTRIBUTING.md

 Documentation for the Versia protocol is available on [versia.pub](https://versia.pub/).
 If you are thinking of modifying the protocol, please make sure to send a pull request over there to get it approved and merged before you send your pull request here.

 This project should not need much documentation, but if you think that something needs to be documented, please add it to the README, docs or contribution guide.

+## Code structure

+This project uses a monorepo structure with Bun as the package manager.
+Packages are located in the `packages` directory:
+- Packages that start with `@versia-server/` are utility packages for the server, such as the database and tables packages.
+- Packages that start with `@versia` are published packages that can be used by third-party developers, such as the `@versia/client` package.

+### ORM

+Our codebase uses Drizzle as an ORM, which is exposed in the `@versia-server/kit/db` and `@versia-server/kit/tables` packages.

+### API and worker

+The app has two modes: worker and API.
+The worker mode is used for background tasks, while the API mode serves HTTP requests.
+The entry point for the worker is `worker.ts`, and for the API, it is `api.ts`.

 ## Reporting bugs